camilouribebotta/visual-essays/docs/help.md

 ## Footnotes

 Footnotes and endnotes are not part of the core Markdown syntax.
 The visual essay Markdown processor supports a common extension that enables footnote linking in the essay text.
 The syntax is `[^ref]`, where "ref" can be any string.
+A pair of these footnote tags are used in the markdown text.
+The first is located with the essay text to be associated with the footnote.
+The second is included in a Reference

 # Frequently asked questions